redfoxofwealden/quenington-wildlife-park/README.md

 There are 4 icons used for the social media links in the footer - all taken from [Font Awesome](https://fontawesome.com/).

-The two fonts used in the website, Kreon and Raleway, are taken from [Google Fonts](https://fonts.google.com/).
+The two fonts used in the website, Kreon and Raleway, were taken from [Google Fonts](https://fonts.google.com/).